 The cost of romance fraud

-Figures from the National Fraud Bureau and Get Safe Online show that online dating fraud in the UK cost victims a huge £27 million last year.
+Figures from the National Fraud Bureau and Get Safe Online show that online dating fraud in the UK costs victims well into the tens of millions of pounds.

 Findings also reveal that criminals can con an average of £10,000 out of a person through a romance scam.

-Further statistics show that people aged between 50-59 are the most likely victims, accounting for a quarter of all frauds – and losing just over £6 million.
+Further statistics show that people aged between 50-59 are the most likely victims, accounting for a quarter of all frauds.

 As well as the financial loss, victims of “lonely heart scam” scams also feel the emotional impact of discovering the person they fell for is a fraudster; many can feel violated and ashamed.